2022 Colorado DOT State Shipping Laws, Regulations, and Limitations | Heavy-haul and Oversize Trucking

 Trinidad, Colorado Phone 719-846-2408 Fax 719-846-2408

-The maximum length is 110 feet on mountainous two lane highways and 120 feet on all non-mountainous terrain highways with two lanes.
+- The maximum length: 110 feet on mountainous two-lane highways and 120 feet on all non-mountainous terrain highways with two lanes.
 130 feet on all four-lane highways.

-the maximum height is 16 feet.
+- The maximum height: 16 feet.
 16 feet does require the escort vehicle to have a high pole.
 If over 16 feet up to 17’6″ your shipment will require a route survey.

-A oversize load sign is required in the front and the rear.
-Certified pilot car and or flashing amber lights are required in the rear for the entire route.
+An oversize load sign is required in the front and the rear.
+Certified pilot cars and or flashing amber lights are required in the rear for the entire route.
 You must contact local municipalities for permission to use their roads.
 Daylight movement only.
-No moving during inclement weather and you must use turnouts to allow any traffic build up to pass you.
+No moving during inclement weather and you must use turnouts to allow any traffic build-up to pass you.
 The state of Colorado is not a port state so you may not enter it without a permit.

-loads which exceed 17 feet wide and or 200,000 pounds gross vehicle weight must submit an application to the state at least one week prior to shipment date.
+Loads that exceed 17 feet wide and or 200,000 pounds gross vehicle weight must submit an application to the state at least one week prior to the shipment date.
 Utility clearance letters are required for all loads over 17’6″ in height.

-signs are required for all oversize load you must read: “wideload”, “long load” or “oversize load” as applicable.
-All signs must be a minimum of 5 feet wide, 10 inches tall and have black lettering that is 8 inches in height with a one point or one inch brushstroke on a yellow background.
-Science can be mounted on the bumper rear or top of pilot car.
+Signs are required for all oversize loads you must read: “WIDE LOAD”, “LONG LOAD” or “OVERSIZE LOAD” as applicable.
+All signs must be a minimum of 5 feet wide, 10 inches tall, and have black lettering that is 8 inches in height with a one-point or one-inch brushstroke on a yellow background.
+Science can be mounted on the bumper rear or top of the pilot car.
 Escort vehicles must be readable by all traffic from the front and rear.
 Flags are to be placed on all four corners of any extremities of the shipment.
 It is necessary to obtain verification of your route prior to moving your shipment.
 Pilot car and escort restriction maps are available from the Colorado Department of Transportation.
 It is the responsibility of the truck to verify why the certification of the pilot car or escort vehicle driver.

 Steer or tiller men operations will not be performed by pilot car companies or escort drivers or by passengers of any pilot car or escort vehicle that is escorting the oversize vehicle or load.